multifreded/hv20/day24/README.md

 … Aw yiss!
 The decryption works.

-Next the data from the captured DNS request packet was included into the decryption program:
+Next the data from the captured DNS request packet is included into the decryption program …

 ```c
 …